tomas-fryza/avr-course/Labs/07-uart/README.md

     ...
 ```

-Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical connection to the LCD keypad shield).

-Based on the converted values, write the part of the code that distinguishes which push button was pressed.
+Based on the converted values, write the part of the code that distinguishes which push button was pressed and display the information at position `c`.

 ![SimulIDE](Images/screenshot_simulide_lcd-buttons.png)